Lycurgus1/Ansible/README.md

 sudo apt-get update
 ```

-- Do this command for each machine
+- Run the update command for each machine

 ### 4. Make the AWS server the controller server